-"... and that are designed to provide protection for the BES."
+"...that are installed for the purpose of detecting faults on BES Elements (lines, buses, transformers, etc.)."

 The drafting team intends that this Standard will follow with any definition of the Bulk Electric System.
 There should be no ambiguity; if the element is a BES element then the Protection System protecting that element should then be included within this Standard.
 If there is regional variation to the definition then there will be a corresponding regional variation to the Protection Systems that fall under this Standard.